wp-staging/wp-staging/readme.txt

 * Dev: Refactor backup terms `Export` to `Backup` and `Import` to `Restore` for consistency #2265
 * Dev: Move src/Pro/Backup to src/Backup as a first step to allow basic Backup feature to be added in Free version of WP Staging #2287 #2297
 * Dev: Write wp staging debug logs into global debug.log #2346

+2.14.1
+* Fix: Remove custom global exception handler to avoid conflicts with other plugins #2424

 2.13.0
 * New: Major change of the User Interface #2197 #2208